From the cost to picking the right cow, breeding, calving, milking, and more learn the basics of keeping a family milk cow on the homestead.

 You also need to ask yourself if your schedule allows for the 1-2 times daily commitment of a regular milking routine?
 A milking schedule doesn’t have to be rigid, but you should have a general routine.
 You can use the offspring to help you milk once a day (or maybe even more if you have plans every now and then).
 A routine will help you have a healthier, happier animal, cleaner milking area, and increase your yields!

-From costs, to how to pick the right cow, breeding, calving, milking, and more I’m going to walk you through the basics of cow ownership so you can get an idea of what it entails and whether it is a commitment you’re willing to take on.
+From costs, to how to pick the right family milk cow, breeding, calving, milking, and more I’m going to walk you through the basics of cow ownership so you can get an idea of what it entails and whether it is a commitment you’re willing to take on.

 Family Milk Cow 101